petter-holmberg/cpp-ref/classes.md

 The index operator `operator[]` is often used to provide array-like access syntax for user-defined classes.
 STL implements `operator[]` in the `std::string` and `std::map` classes. `std::string` simply returns a character reference as a result of `operator[]` whereas `std::map` returns a reference to the value given its key.
 In both cases, the returned reference can be directly read or written to.
 The `std::string` and `std::map` classes have no knowledge or has no control over whether the reference is used for reading or for modification.
 Sometimes, however, it is useful to detect how the value is being used.
 In this case, `operator[]` is often implemented to distinguish reads from writes by returning a proxy object.
 [Meyers96](#Meyers96) §30

-User-defined classes that provide array-like access that allows both reading and writing typically define two overloads for `operator[]`: const and non-const variants:
+User-defined classes that provide array-like access that allows both reading and writing typically define two overloads for `operator[]`; const and non-const variants:

     struct T {
         value_t& operator[](std::size_t idx)